xaratustrah/E143/README.md

 will process all files from the last hour, only considering their first 500 ms worth of data.

 #### Structure of ROOT files
 Unlike the other script, the ROOT files created by this script does not contain a tree with time data, but a 1D-histogram that already contains the spectrum data.
+The data inside the histogram is in linear scale (not log nor dBm).

+#### Structure of PNG files
+The PNG files are plotted in dBm scale for better visibility.